NBISweden/workshop-genome_annotation/labs/prokaryote_annotation.md

 <br>:question:what do you think about this assembly?
 Is it a good one? can you see any potential problem with continuing the annotation?
 <br>:question:how do you expect the annotation will be?

+For E.coli, the genome file is uniprot-escherichia.fasta and the protein file is : Escherichia_coli_k_12_prot.fa

 Do the same for the two other assemblies and answer those questions again.

 ## Prokka